Ayaneo Kun Handheld Gaming PC Performance Review

 The Ayaneo Kun is a high-performance gaming laptop powered by AMD Ryzen processors, featuring a large display and customizable controls.

-Starting at $999, it's shockingly similar to previous Ayaneo models but expensive enough that you should give great thought to the capabilities you want from a portable gaming PC.
+Starting at $999, it's shockingly similar to previous Ayaneo models but expensive enough that you should give serious thought to the capabilities you want from a portable gaming PC.

 Ayaneo Kun—Features and Design

 Ayaneo has referred to the Kun as its “big screen” portable device.
 Until I got it in my hands, I questioned the accuracy of the description.
-It's longer and broader than Valve's Steam Deck and about every other portable it's vying with at 12.29 x 5.22 x 0.86 inches.
+The device is longer and broader than Valve's Steam Deck, as well as every other portable device it competes with, measuring 12.29 x 5.22 x 0.86 inches.
+The dimensions of the Kun are 12.29 x 5.22 x 0.86 inches.

-With a gigantic 8.4-inch touchscreen that is bright, colorful, and, yes, feels like a big screen inside the portable environment, it makes that space useful.
+The gigantic 8.4-inch touchscreen, which is bright and colorful, feels like a big screen within the portable environment and makes that space useful.

 Two touchpads flanking the screen now simplify navigating Windows and feel like bullets fired at the Steam Deck.
-On the left side of the screen, there is now a quite poor camera, but one that functions for automated biometric login.
+On the left side of the device is now a camera that functions for automated biometric login.

 Apart from the two additional shoulder buttons on the inside of the bumpers, there are four programmable rear buttons incorporated into the grips.